Skip to content

 🔍 What Just Happened?

-1. Rule Mapping: Ctrovalidate scanned the form for data-ctrovalidate-rules.
+1. Field Discovery: Ctrovalidate scanned the form for all inputs with data-ctrovalidate-rules

-2. Event Attachment: Because realTime is true, it automatically attached blur and input listeners.
+2. Event Listeners: With realTime: true, it attached blur and input event listeners automatically

-3. A11y Wiring: The library automatically linked the inputs to their error messages using aria-describedby and manages aria-invalid states dynamically.
+3. ARIA Management: The library linked inputs to error messages using aria-describedby and manages aria-invalid states

 🚀 Next Steps